08 July 2022

 (Star Trek: Discovery screen capture)

-I did find one thing I read on Reddit is true; bring Kearney, the crash survivor, along to the Atlantis, does feel kind of pointless.
+I did find one thing I read on Reddit is true; bringing Kearney, the crash survivor, along to the Atlantis, does feel kind of pointless.
 She mostly just followed the players around.
 But I did make some use of her, in that her presence made it easier for the players to convince Parish, Kearney's old subordinate, to help them at one point.
 But, I hadn't encouraged the players to take her or anything; it had been entirely their own idea.

 When the players first rescued Kearney, she noted that their uniforms were different, causing Jor to respond, "We're trying something different... do you like it?"
-As the characters moved around the Atlantis, I made every new group note this same thing, so a running gag soon developed... one Gurg undercut eventually by just blurting out, "It's the year 2371 now."
+As the characters moved around the Atlantis, I made every new group note this same thing, so a running gag soon developed... one Gurg undercut eventually by just blurting out, "It's the year 2371 now.
+Deal with it."
 From then on the two each said their version simultaneously.
 It all climaxed well when Jor, without Gurg, found herself having to begrudgingly lead with what had been his line.
 (I had this Reddit post in the back of my head, but my players made it work without any prodding.)

 The players reported enjoying it.
 They like the mystery angle, and they liked flexibility they had in their approach, and they liked the sense of not really knowing what was going on and having to piece it together.
 So, I was a little worried about this one going it, but it ended up being a strong episode, and the final session in particular is probably my favorite single session thus far.